MarceloFariaz/Arduino-L298N-Library/README.md

 ## Installation

-1. [Download](https://github.com/MarceloFariaz/Arduino-L298N-Library/archive/master.zip) the Latest release from GitHub.
+1. [Download](https://github.com/MarceloFariaz/Arduino-L298N-Library/archive/master.zip) the Latest release from GitHub;
-2. Unzip and modify the Folder name to "L298N" (Remove the '-version')
+2. Unzip and modify the Folder name to "L298N";
-3. Paste the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software).
+3. Paste the modified folder on your Library folder (On your `Libraries` folder inside Sketchbooks or Arduino software);
-4. Re-open Arduino Software
+4. Re-open Arduino Software.

 ## Getting Started